Randyrtx/EEPROM_Class/examples/advancedUsage/README.md

 # Advanced Usage Example

-Demostrates use of the EEPROM_Class for a small user-defined data object.
+Demonstrates use of the EEPROM_Class for a small user-defined data object.

 ### User-defined data object (example)
 ```cpp